railsagainstignorance/hex-regex/README.md

 - iterate.
 DONE
 - expand the partials in the DSL text. the alg seems to be implemented ok, but not getting very far with the current regexs.DONE
 - expand them some more.
 DONE
 - add all the missing rows. had forgotten only some were entered initially.
 Sigh.
+DONE
 - carefully check the row regexs
--
+- add partials to the new rows.
+DONE
+- add more partials, based on stats of matches
 - fancy GUI?